icimence/catel/sql/Rudundancy.md

 hotel.min_price <> COMPUTED BY min(room.price)
     brief of hotel needs min price which is not frequently changed the field will be updated per hour

+room_config.room_number <> COMPUTED by count(room)
+    avoid to re-calculate room number per day when create new room unit